octo-technology/OpenTezos/docs/defi/token-standards.md

 Always be cautious as anyone can create tokens on Tezos.
 Before purchasing a token, make sure to question its value.
 Is the smart contract of the token open-source?
 Has it been audited?
 Is there a hard cap?
 Indeed, any rule regarding creating the tokens or their transfer can be coded into the smart contract.
 For instance, uncapped tokens could be infinitely minted by their author and render their value null.

 <NotificationBar>
-  <p>Keep in mind that it does not mean it is safe when holding a token in your wallet.
+  <p>Keep in mind that holding a token in your wallet doesn't, in itself, guarantee that your token is safe.
 Indeed, holding a token means that the token's smart contract holds a record that associates your public address with a balance.
-If the smart contract is malicious or has bugs, that record could be altered, erased or frozen, making your tokens unusable even if they are in your wallet.</p>
+If the smart contract is malicious or has bugs, that record could be altered, erased, or frozen, making your tokens unusable even if they are in your wallet.</p>
 </NotificationBar>

 ## Resources on Tezos